mlsysx/LRBenchPlusPlus/README.md

-# LRBenchPlusPlus
-A framework for effective learning rate tuning and benchmarking
+# LRBenchPlusPlus: A framework for effective learning rate tuning and benchmarking